Fleker/ChannelSurfer/README.md

 # ChannelSurfer
 Simple Live Channels library for Android TV

-## CAUTION
-Hello.
-If you're reading this it means you're very enthusiastic about this libary.
-So am I. That's why I wrote the README ahead of time.
-The library isn't live yet, but check back soon.

 ## What is this?
 I had already gotten some experience with creating an app which supported Android TV's Live Channels when I developed and published <a href='https://github.com/fleker/cumulustv'></a>Cumulus TV</a>.